ohshitgorillas/autocorrect_generator_espanso/docs/ALGORITHMS.md

 - **Top-N from wordfreq**: The most common English words (e.g., `--top-n 5000`)
 - **Include file**: Custom words you specify (e.g., `--include my_words.txt`)
+- **Full dictionary (with `--hurtmycpu`)**: When `--hurtmycpu` is enabled, ALL words from the `english-words` dictionary are used as source words (minus exclusions and length filters).
+This enables comprehensive pattern discovery but takes significantly longer to process.
+The `--top-n` argument still controls final dictionary selection/ranking.

 ### Validation Dictionary